Quantum resolution limit of long-baseline imaging using distributed entanglement: Encoding photonic quantum state into quantum memories

 The density matrix for the memory system is then

 The encoding of the arrival time is complete, nonetheless, we require the collapse of the superposition over index $q$ via a projective measurement, which is accomplished in the decoding step which we describe in the next section.
 The implementation of the encoding would require the interaction of the incoming photon with an atomic cavity, similar to the one described in Ref.~\cite{DuanKimble2004}.
-As for the measurement of the photonic state in the $X$ basis, it has been suggested in Ref.~\cite{Khabiboulline2019} that it could be approximated by mixing the photon with ancillary states in an interferometer, and in principle, the larger the interferometer, the closest we could be to a deterministic $X$-basis measurement.
-A more careful study of this proposal and an alternative method for a deterministic $X$ basis measurement will be presented in a future publication.
+As for the measurement of a single-rail photonic qubit in the $X$ basis, it has been suggested in Ref.~\cite{Khabiboulline2019} that it could be approximated by mixing the photon with ancillary states in an interferometer, and in principle, the larger the interferometer, the closest we could be to a deterministic $X$-basis measurement.
+A more careful analysis of this proposal and an alternative method for an in-principle deterministic $X$ basis measurement on single-rail photonic qubits will be presented in future publications~\cite{Sajjad2025b, Sajjad2025c}.